PornSieve/porn_sieve/README.md

     Pressing quit directly will save your model and encoder in its current state.
 Without it, a new model must be train from scratch which depend- ing on the amount of data saved, can take a long time.

+Troubleshooting:

+    If anything goes wrong try:

+        1. Turning it on and then off again.

+        2. Deleting *.pkl files and then hitting "recalculate prediction model."

+        3. Deleting default.db (will remove your rate history).

+        4. Leave an issue so I can fix it.